muon2998/MSRS/README.md

 - Rankings are calculated for top-scorers in each of the of the concentrations.

 ### Models
+> All models are wrong but some are useful. - *George E. P. Box*

 **We can start by briefly looking at the problems with common scoring systems:**
 ##### Raw Score